 Do you have openings for residents beyond the first year?

 How do I sign up for a psychiatry elective?

 Does your program review applications from individuals who have completed a prior residency?

-When does outpatient psychiatry and psychotherapy training begin?
+When does outpatient psychiatry training begin?

 How diverse is the patient population?

 Very diverse.
 We serve patients with Medi-Cal (Medicaid), Medicare, and Kaiser Health Insurance.
 Oakland is one of the most culturally and ethnically diverse cities in America with more than 125 languages and dialects are spoken.
 In addition, Alameda County has one of the largest immigrant and LGBTQI populations in the United States.
 We have a large catchment area (of over 300,000 members) and thus serve patients from a wide variety of backgrounds.